whosonfirst/whosonfirst-data-utils/meta/README.md

 There is also a Git hook to automatically regenerate both the "meta" and "concordances" files.
 This can	be installed by typing `make install-hooks`.

-You can update the tools used to generate the meta files and concordances files by typing `make tools`.
+You can update the tools used to generate the meta files and concordances files by typing `make update-utils`.

 ## See also